Master's in Palliative Care Program Overview

 All MSPC courses are online; most are asynchronous, and students are able to complete their assignments over the course of one week per module.
 Some assignments are synchronous Zoom video conferences at designated dates/times.
 The program also includes two three-day weekend intensives completed in virtual synchronous Zoom sessions.

-Typically, information sessions for each professional group are offered once a month.
+Typically, information sessions for each professional group are offered once a month in the fall and spring.
 It is free to register for an information session and can give you an opportunity to learn about faculty, ask questions, and investigate whether the program is right for you.
-If you register for an information session, your application fee will be waived.
+If you attend an information session, your application fee will be waived.